 Sertifi’s conclusion after careful study of the competing products was that integrating Aspose libraries for document format transformation would result in reduced costs and increased reliability, scalability, and performance.

 Sertifi provides the ability for its customers to quickly and easily send documents to their customers for electronic signature.
 Using Sertifi customers simply log into the Sertifi web portal, upload the contract they want to send and submit.
 Sertifi converts formats like word, HTML, and etc to PDF and displays within the Sertifi E-Sign page for signature.

 Sertifi converts formats like word, HTML, and etc to PDF and displays within the Sertifi E-Sign page for signature.

 User can indicate where the customer needs to sign by dragging and dropping signature locations.

 Customers are emailed a link to a signing page to sign and complete documents.

-Sertifi provides a complete audit trail on all transactions and provides detailed analytics on contracts sent, signed, average time to close and others.
+Sertifi provides a complete audit trail on all transactions and provides detailed analytics on contracts sent, signed, the average time to close, and others.